shrop/os-app-configs/shrop-mac.md

 Snippets

-* Setup symlink "~/Library/Application Support/Snippets" to point to "~/Dropbox/Library/Application Support/Snippets"
+* To sync your snippets over Dropbox, open Snippets app while holding the option key.
+Then select the library to point to ~/Dropbox/Library/Application Support/Snippets/Snippets.xml.

 Sound Studio